What Quals do You Need to Become a Photographer?

 • 5–9 years’ experience: £23,119

-• Competitive rates – we recommend that you research the rates of other photographers in the area.
-This will act as the basis for you determining your charges.
+• Competitive rates: Research the rates of other photographers in the area.
+This will act as the basis for determining your charges.

-• Equipment cost – you will need to factor in the cost of your equipment.
-If you need to use pricier equipment to complete the job, then you can increase your costs.
+• Equipment cost: Factor in the cost of your equipment.
+If you need pricier equipment to complete the job, then you can increase your costs.

-• Travel costs – before you accept any job, you will need to calculate your travel costs and add them to your fees.
-This will stop you from being out of pocket.
+• Travel costs: Before you accept any job, calculate your travel costs and add them to your fees.

-• Cost of editing software – similar to your equipment, you will need to bear in mind the cost of any software you need to purchase to finish the job.
+• Cost of editing software: Consider the cost of any software you need to purchase to finish the job.

 How to become a photographer